I’ve tried many chocolate chip cookie recipes over the years and this one is my favorite.

 Combine butter and sugar

-Add both the butter and sugar to your stand mixer and combine until almost white and very fluffy.
-This can take about eight to ten minutes on medium speed.
+Step 3: Add both the butter and sugar to your stand mixer and combine until almost white and very fluffy.
+This can take about 8 to 10 minutes on medium speed.

 Add eggs and essence